joryirving/home-ops/README.md

 ### Home DNS

-In my cluster `external-dns` is deployed with the `RFC2136` provider which syncs DNS records to `unifi` via [external-dns-unifi-webhook](https://github.com/kashalls/external-dns-unifi-webhook).

-### Public DNS

-Outside the `external-dns` instance mentioned above another instance is deployed in my cluster and configured to sync DNS records to [Cloudflare](https://www.cloudflare.com/).
-The only ingress this `external-dns` instance looks at to gather DNS records to put in `Cloudflare` are ones that have an ingress class name of `external` and contain an ingress annotation `external-dns.alpha.kubernetes.io/target`.
+In my cluster there are two instances of [ExternalDNS](https://github.com/kubernetes-sigs/external-dns) running.
+One for syncing private DNS records to my `UDM Pro-SE` using [ExternalDNS webhook provider for UniFi](https://github.com/kashalls/external-dns-unifi-webhook), while another instance syncs public DNS to `Cloudflare`.
+This setup is managed by creating ingresses with two specific classes: `internal` for private DNS and `external` for public DNS.
+The `external-dns` instances then syncs the DNS records to their respective platforms accordingly.

 ---